 Glue the wreath form onto the cork trivet so the candle can be placed inside the foam ring on top of the cork.

-Use dry floral foam, there is no need to keep the branches wet or put them in water.
-They will slowly dry and last a few weeks, after which they can be composted.
+Use dry floral foam since there is no need to keep the branches wet or put them in water.
+When working with evergreens, they will slowly dry and last a few weeks, after which they can be composted.

 Cut evergreens to be only two to three inches of leaves with one inch of stem.
 You can cut longer branches into multiple sections to make smaller pieces.